Peperomia Incana: Growing The Felted Pepperface

 • Maintain a temperature of 70°-75° degrees Fahrenheit until roots develop.

-• Once the plant takes root, transplant into individual pots.
+• Once the plant takes root, transplant it into individual pots.

-• Once established in the new pot, move the plant outdoors, or replant into a hanging basket.
+• Once established in the new pot, move the plant outdoors or replant it into a hanging basket.

-Peperomia Incana is susceptible to mealybugs collecting at leaf nodes and axils.
-They are relatively easy to get rid off.
+Peperomia Incana is susceptible to mealybugs and spider mites collecting at leaf nodes and axils.
+They are relatively easy to get rid of.

 Suggested Uses For Pepperface

-Faster-growing plants, it may end up getting smothered before it has had a chance to grow.
+As faster-growing plants, they may end up getting smothered before they have had a chance to grow.